AlexandreYembo/study-training/Architecture/serverless.md

     - Basic Caching

-  2- Is considered serverless because it does not require the developer to be concerned with scale and maintenance.
+  2- Is considered serverless because it does not require the developer to be concerned with scale and maintenance.dddf

-### Traditional Vs. Serverless Architectures

-### Serverless Offerings
+### AWS Lambda
+Possible integrations:

+  1- Triggers (API Gateway, AWS IoT, Alexa, CloudWatch, CodeCommit, Cognito, DynamoDB, Kinesis, S3, SNS)

+  2- All triggers to Lambda come from another AWS entry point.

+  3- This could cause concerns about vendor lock-in.

+#### Function as a Service
+  1- AWS Lambda

+  2- Azure Functions

+  3- IBM Bluemix OpenWhisk

+#### On-Premise
+  1- Parse

 #### Cloud Vendors